-2019 Fair Oaks Ranch Homeowners' Association Annual Meeting
+2020 Fair Oaks Ranch Homeowners' Association Annual Meeting of the Members

-The 2019 Annual Meeting has been RESCHEDULED and will be on WEDNESDAY, NOVEMBER 20, 2019 at 7:00 p.m.
+The 2020 Annual Meeting has been scheduled and will be held on Thursday, November 19, 2020 at 7:00 p.m.
 Due to the continued need to maintain social distancing and for the protection of our members, FORHA will be conducting this meeting virtually via Zoom.
-Three persons will be elected to serve as directors for a three-year term beginning on January 1, 2020.
-The revised 2019 Annual Meeting Notice will be sent to the members prior to the meeting and the information needed to join the meeting virtually can be found on the Agenda (click here for information).
+Three persons will be elected to serve as directors for a three-year term which will begin on January 1, 2021.
+The 2020 Annual Meeting Notice will be sent to the members prior to the meeting and the information needed to join the meeting virtually can be found on the Agenda (click here for information).

-If you scroll down, you will find a bio for each of the eight candidates running for the Board.
+If you scroll down, you will find a bio for each of the five candidates running for the Board.
 The candidates are as follows:

 If you did not receive your ballot, or misplaced it, please click below for a printable Absentee Ballot